aptdnfapt/tmuxai/PLAN.md

 ## III.
 Analysis of Current TmuxAI Capabilities

-### What TmuxAI Has (Strengths for this Plan)
+### What TmuxAI Has

 1.  **Agentic Mode & Multi-Pane Control**:
-    *   The `--agentic` flag and `agentic_mode` config (`config/config.go`) already exist.
+    *   The `--agentic` flag and `agentic_mode` config (`config/config.go`) are fully functional.
-    *   The system prompt for agentic mode (`internal/prompts.go`) supports targeting specific panes via `<ExecCommand pane_id="%ID">`, which is crucial for orchestrating commands across a workspace.
+    *   The system prompt for agentic mode (`internal/prompts.go`) instructs the AI to target specific panes via `pane_id` attributes, enabling complex workspace orchestration.
-    *   The ability to create new panes with `<CreateExecPane>` fits the workflow of spawning `aider` or verification processes in dedicated panes.
+    *   The AI can create new panes on demand using `<CreateExecPane>`.

-2.  **Enhanced Command Execution & Waiting**:
+2.  **Reliable, Marker-Based Command Execution**:
-    *   **Problem**: The current `Prepare Mode`'s method of injecting a custom shell prompt is fragile and often conflicts with user-defined prompts from tools like `oh-my-posh` or `starship`.
-    *   **New Solution**: A universal, marker-based system will be implemented to reliably detect command completion and capture exit codes without modifying user prompts.
+    *   A robust, marker-based system (`TMUXAI:EXITCODE:$?`) is implemented to reliably detect command completion and capture exit codes.
-    *   **Implementation (Non-Agentic Mode)**: When `tmuxai` executes a command, it will automatically append a suffix like `; echo "TMUXAI_CMD_END_CODE=$?"`.
-The Go backend will then watch for the `TMUXAI_CMD_END_CODE=` marker to determine when the command has finished, and it will parse the exit code.
-This replaces the need for the `/prepare` command.
-    *   **Implementation (Agentic Mode)**: The AI's system prompt will be updated.
-It will be instructed to intelligently append the `; echo "TMUXAI_CMD_END_CODE=$?"` marker to commands it identifies as long-running or critical (e.g., `sudo apt update`, `go build`, `aider --yes`).
-For simple, quick commands (like `ls`), it can omit the marker for a faster, asynchronous execution.
-This gives the AI more granular control over the execution flow.

-3.  **File Reading Framework**:
-    *   A `<ReadFile>` tool exists and is processed in `internal/read_file.go`.
-    *   It includes important safeguards like file size limits, directory checks, and binary file detection.
+    *   In non-agentic "prepared" mode, the marker is appended automatically for synchronous execution.
+    *   In agentic mode, the AI is instructed to append the marker to long-running commands, giving it granular control over synchronous vs. asynchronous execution.

+3.  **Efficient Multi-File Reading**:
-    *   The AI can now request reading multiple files by providing a space-separated list of paths in a single `<ReadFile>` tag.
+    *   The `<ReadFile>` tool can accept multiple, space-separated file paths in a single tag (e.g., `<ReadFile>file1.go file2.go</ReadFile>`).

-4.  **Chat History Persistence (User Input)**:
+    *   The system performs a single batch confirmation for all requested files, rather than asking for each one individually, improving user experience.
+    *   Includes essential safeguards against reading directories, oversized files (`max_read_file_size`), and binary files.

+4.  **Automatic Context Management**:
+    *   The `squashHistory` feature (`internal/squash.go`) automatically summarizes long conversations when they approach the token limit, preventing errors during long-running tasks.

+5.  **User Input History**:
-    *   `internal/chat.go` shows that user command-line input history is persisted to `~/.config/tmuxai/history`.
-This provides a good user experience for recalling past commands.
+    *   User command-line input is persisted to a history file (`~/.config/tmuxai/history`), providing a standard readline experience.

-5.  **Context Management**:
-    *   The `squashHistory` feature in `internal/squash.go` automatically manages context size, which is vital for long-running, complex orchestration tasks to prevent exceeding token limits.

-### What TmuxAI Needs (Gaps to Bridge)
+### What TmuxAI Needs

-1.  **Efficient Multi-File Reading**:
-    *   **Status: Implemented.** The `<ReadFile>` tool has been enhanced to accept multiple, space-separated file paths within a single tag (e.g., `<ReadFile>file1.go file2.go</ReadFile>`).
-This was achieved by updating `internal/process_response.go` to split the file paths from the tag's content.

-2.  **Persistent, Directory-Scoped Session History**:
+1.  **Persistent, Directory-Scoped Session History**:
-    *   **Problem**: The full conversation state (`m.Messages` in `internal/manager.go`) is currently stored in memory and is lost when `tmuxai` exits.
-This prevents the continuation of complex, multi-day coding tasks.
+    *   **Problem**: The full conversation state (`m.Messages`) is currently stored only in memory and is lost when `tmuxai` exits, preventing the continuation of complex tasks.
     *   **Required Change**: Implement a persistent session history mechanism.
-        *   **Storage**: When `tmuxai --agentic` is run, it will record the current working directory.
-The conversation history (`ChatMessage` slice) will be saved to a JSON file (e.g., `history.agentic.json`) inside a `.tmuxai_sessions` directory within that project's folder.
-This keeps session data alongside the project it belongs to.
+        *   **Storage**: When `tmuxai --agentic` is run, save the conversation history to a JSON file (e.g., `history.agentic.json`) inside a `.tmuxai_sessions` directory within the project's folder.
-        *   **Session Management Command**: Introduce a new `/session` command.
-            *   When `tmuxai` starts in a directory with existing sessions, it will notify the user.
-            *   The `/session` command will allow the user to list and load a previous conversation, restoring the full context from all panes and also tmuxai chat.
+        *   **Session Management**: Introduce a new `/session` command to list and load previous conversations, restoring the full context.
-        *   **AI-Generated Titles**: After 3-4 conversational turns, `tmuxai` will use its underlying AI model to generate a concise, descriptive title for the session (e.g., "Refactoring the user authentication module").
-This title will be stored with the session data and displayed when listing sessions.
-Short or inconclusive conversations will receive a default, timestamp-based title.
-The title will be updated as the session progresses.
+        *   **AI-Generated Titles**: Use the AI to generate a concise, descriptive title for the session, to be displayed when listing sessions.
-        *   **Automatic Save**: The session history will be saved automatically upon exiting `tmuxai` or if the tmux pane dies .. it will save on real time to avoid context loss.
+        *   **Automatic Save**: Save the session automatically on exit or if the pane dies to avoid context loss.

-3.  **Pane-Context-Aware File Reading**:
-    *   **Decision**: This is no longer required.
-The current file reading logic, which resolves paths relative to `tmuxai`'s own working directory, is sufficient for the planned workflow, as the user will typically launch `tmuxai` from the project root.
+2.  **Deeper Aider Integration**:
+    *   **Goal**: The primary long-term goal is to enhance `tmuxai` to act as an intelligent orchestrator for `aider`.
+    *   **Workflow**: `tmuxai` would manage the high-level workflow (project comprehension, verification), while delegating file editing tasks to `aider`.
+    *   **Implementation**: This will require teaching `tmuxai` to construct and execute precise, non-interactive `aider` commands (e.g., `aider --yes --message "..." file1 file2`) and then run verification steps like builds or tests.